 Research and restoration as a piece of the puzzle

 Caring for our waterways and the wildlife that inhabit them is one piece of the stewardship puzzle.
 At the Ausable River Association, we are monitoring temperatures at 25 sites in the watershed and we work to identify, enhance, and restore areas of thermal refuge for trout.
 We are working to understand the impacts of chronic heat stress on all species of trout found in the watershed.
-In the coming year, we will be adding more temperature loggers to our existing network, analyzing past data trends, and using tools like environmental DNA to map trout distributions in the main stem of the West Branch and East Branch Ausable River.
+In the past year, we have added more temperature loggers to our existing network, are analyzing past data trends, and using tools like environmental DNA to map trout distributions in the main stem of the West Branch and East Branch Ausable River, as well as the Johns Brook Valley and Chubb River watersheds.
 This research is critical to understand how fish distributions might be changing due to chronic heat stress.
 At the same time our on-the-ground restoration projects to re-plant riparian buffers with native plant species and restore damaged sections of the river will help improve thermal refuge and fish habitats across the watershed.

 Sign-up for our e-newsletter to get weekly updates on the latest stories from the Ausable River Association.